floatinghotpot/hiquant/docs/README.md

 It will pull the related stock daily data first.
 If the stock market is not yet opened, it will wait.
 If it is at the opening time, it will pull the latest stock price/volume data every few minutes, make judgments with the specified strategy.

-Once the trading conditions are triggered, the transaction will be simulated, and an email will be sent to remind you to buy or sell stocks.
+Once the trading conditions are triggered, the transaction will be simulated, and an email will be sent to remind us to buy or sell stocks.

 ### Step 10, Strategy and parameter tuning